 Brand Names: Azactam

-Generic Name: aztreonam (injection) (Pronunciation: AZ tree oh nam)
+Generic Name: aztreonam (injection)

 What is aztreonam (Azactam)?

-Aztreonam is an antibiotic that fights severe or life-threatening infection caused by bacteria.
+Aztreonam is an antibiotic that fights bacteria.

 What are the possible side effects of aztreonam (Azactam)?

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.